-Stansted Park stands in 1800 acres of parkland and ancient forest within the South Downs national Park.
+This stunning Edwardian mansion stands in 1800 acres of parkland and ancient forest within the South Downs National Park.
 In 1983 the 10th Earl of Bessborough gave Stansted Park, the Arboretum, his family home and its beautiful contents to the public.
-The state rooms are furnished as though the 10th Earl was still at home giving the visitor a real sense of a bygone era, the extensive Servants' Quarters below stairs are brought to life by the very knowledgeable and friendly stewards that will guide you through the vibrant history of Stansted Park.
+The state rooms are furnished as though the 10th Earl was still at home giving the visitor a real sense of a bygone era, the extensive Servants' Quarters below stairs are brought to life by the very knowledgeable and friendly guides who will guide you through the vibrant history of this beautiful stately home.

-The Garden Centre car park is the main car park for access to all Walled Garden attractions, the Stansted Maze, the Pavilion Tea Room, the Stansted Farm Shop, Stansted House and the Chapel.
+The Garden Centre car park is the main car park for access to all Walled Garden attractions and the House.

 There is a designated ‘disabled’ car park next to the Pavilion Tea Room for Blue Badge holders and beside the entry to the Garden Centre.

-House visitors with mobility limitations may be dropped off beside the House.
-Please email in advance or phone 02392 412265 during office hours for directions.
+House visitors with mobility limitations may be dropped off beside the House by arrangement.

 Stansted Park supports the South Downs Responsible Visitor Charter for sustainable tourism.